Peter Chiarelli (ice hockey): Personal life

+Chiarelli resides in Boston.
+He is the son of hockey player Frank Chiarelli, his uncle is former Mayor of Ottawa Bob Chiarelli, and is also related to former Ottawa City Councillor Rick Chiarelli.

 Chiarelli's brother Mike Chiarelli joined the Boston Bruins as a scout in 2007.

 Chiarelli obtained his law degree from the University of Ottawa in 1991.

 His daughter, Talia Chiarelli, was a member of the Canadian National Gymnastics Team and in 2012 accepted a scholarship at the University of Michigan.
 His son, Cameron, played club hockey at Harvard University.